 In many ways, the visit to Ząb is the highlight of any trip back to Poland.
 As the most elevated village in Poland, Ząb (Polish for “tooth”) offers incredible views; as K’s mother’s home village, it offers wonderful visits with family.

 The views are indeed spectacular.
-Form a field called Formanowa, the Tatra Mountains stretch out in their entirety just a few kilometers away.
+From a field called Formanowa, the Tatra Mountains stretch out in their entirety just a few kilometers away.

 It’s a beautiful spot, and it’s still — for now — only used as a hay field.
 Certainly it’s the most valuable hay field in the world: I’m sure there are many developers who would be more than happy to build on land with such a view.